Ed Fries: After Microsoft

 Fries left Microsoft in January 2004.
 He consulted with a startup company, FireAnt, that was later sold to Sony Online Entertainment.
 He was also involved with several startups including Ageia, which aims to bring the first "physics accelerator" chip for games to market, and Emotiv Systems, a company building an EEG based game controller.

 Fries is currently working on bringing his favorite game, World of Warcraft, to three-dimensional life with his startup company, Figure Prints.
 The company makes 3D models of a player's characters using a fleet of Z Corporation printers.
 Within the first 12 hours of his company going live, over 4,000 people had requested an order for a model.
 Fries explains in an interview that each model can take about one week to complete.

 In July 2010, Fries released an Atari 2600 game inspired by the Halo series, called Halo 2600.

 From 2012 until 2015 he was an advisor for the Ouya, an Android-based game console, as well as advisor for Animoca Brands and numerous other brands.

+In 2019, Fries launched a game developer-focused venture fund entitled 1Up Ventures.